 "I remember having a higly detailed and exceptionally vivid dream . . . which was like a renaissance painting come to life.
 Flamel was leading me around his cluttered laboratory, which was bathed in golden light, and showing me exactly how to make the Stone (I wish I could remember how to do it) (Pm).

-Nicholas Flamel and his wife are talked about but not seen in the Sorcerer's Stone movie.
+Nicholas Flamel and his wife are talked about but not seen in the Philosopher's Stone movie.
+He appears in the second Fantastic Beasts film, "The Crimes of Grindelwald," played by Brontis Jodorowsky.

 From the Web